Isiah Thomas: New York Knicks (2006–2008)

 On June 22, 2006, the Knicks fired coach Larry Brown, and owner James Dolan replaced him with Thomas on the condition that he show "evident progress" or be fired.

 During the following season the Knicks became embroiled in a brawl with the Denver Nuggets that Thomas allegedly instigated by ordering his players to commit a hard foul in the paint.
 He was not fined or suspended; NBA Commissioner David Stern said that he relied only on "definitive information" when handing out punishments.
 Later in the season, nine months after Dolan had demanded "evident progress", the Knicks re-signed Thomas to an undisclosed "multi-year" contract.
 After Thomas was granted the extension, the Knicks abruptly fell from playoff contention with a dismal finish to the season.

 During the 2007 NBA draft, Thomas made another trade, acquiring Zach Randolph, Fred Jones, and Dan Dickau from the Portland Trail Blazers for Steve Francis and Channing Frye.

 Thomas also compounded the Knicks' salary-cap problems by signing fringe players such as Jerome James and Jared Jeffries to full mid-level exception contracts.
 Neither player saw any significant playing time and both were often injured and highly ineffective when able to play.

-Despite the constant criticism he received from Knicks fans, Thomas maintained that he had no intention of leaving until he turned the team around, and predicted he would lead the Knicks to a championship, stating that his goal was to leave behind a "championship legacy" with the Knicks, just as he had done for the Detroit Pistons.
-This prediction was met with widespread skepticism.
+Despite the constant criticism he received from Knicks fans, Thomas maintained that he had no intention of leaving until he turned the team around.
+He predicted he would lead the Knicks to a championship, stating that his goal was to leave behind a "championship legacy" with the Knicks just as he had done for the Detroit Pistons.

-On April 2, 2008, Donnie Walsh was introduced to replace Thomas as President of Basketball Operations for the Knicks.
-Walsh did not comment definitively on whether Thomas would be retained in any capacity.

-One night after the Knicks tied a franchise record of 59 losses and ended their season, news broke that in talks with Walsh the week before, Thomas had been told he would not return as Knicks head coach the following season.
-He was officially "reassigned" on April 18 "after a season of listless and dreadful basketball, a tawdry lawsuit and unending chants from fans demanding his dismissal."
+On April 2, 2008, Donnie Walsh was introduced to replace Thomas as president of basketball operations for the Knicks.
+One night after the Knicks tied a franchise record of 59 losses and ended their season, news broke that Thomas had been told he would not return as Knicks head coach the following season.
+He was officially "reassigned" on April 18 "after a season of listless and dreadful basketball, a tawdry lawsuit and unending chants from fans demanding his dismissal".
 Thomas posted an overall winning percentage of .341 as head coach of the Knicks, fifth lowest in team history.
-As part of the reassignment agreement, Thomas was to serve as a consultant to the team, reporting directly to Walsh and banned from having contact with Knicks players on the rationale that he could undermine the new head coach.
+As part of the reassignment agreement, Thomas was to serve as a consultant to the team, reporting directly to Walsh.
+He was banned from having contact with Knicks players on the grounds that he could undermine his successor.